jp-cpe/fleet-solutions/fleet-interlude/README.md

 5. Polls `GET /api/latest/fleet/device/{token}/software` and the local filesystem, updating the window until each step finishes or `MAX_WAIT_SECONDS` runs out.
 6. If every step succeeds, writes `/var/db/fleet-interlude.done` as a sentinel.
 A run with a failed or unfinished step doesn't write it.

 ## Security

 Interlude authenticates with the host's Fleet device token, not a Fleet API token, so the script holds no admin credentials.

-- **It doesn't need Fleet Desktop.** orbit creates and rotates the device token whether or not Fleet Desktop is enabled, so Interlude works on hosts without it.
 - **The token rotates.** orbit generates a random UUID, registers it with Fleet over orbit's own authenticated channel, and writes it to `/opt/orbit/identifier` on the host. orbit replaces it every hour, and Fleet rejects any token older than one hour.
 The token is never written to the logs.
 See [Secure Fleet Desktop](https://fleetdm.com/guides/fleet-desktop#secure-fleet-desktop).

+> **NOTE:** **Fleet Desktop is not required.** orbit creates and rotates the device token whether or not Fleet Desktop is enabled, so Interlude works on hosts without it.

 - **The token is scoped to one host.** It only authenticates the `/api/latest/fleet/device/{token}/...` routes, and those only act on the host that owns the token: reading that host's software, queueing its self-service installs, and reading its install results.
 See [Fleet-desktop-token-authenticated routes](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/reference/api-for-contributors.md#fleet-desktop-token-authenticated-routes).
 - **Installs are limited to self-service titles.** The install endpoint rejects any title that isn't marked `self_service`.
 See [Install self-service software by Fleet Desktop token](https://fleetdm.com/docs/rest-api/rest-api#install-self-service-software-by-fleet-desktop-token).

-> **Fleet Desktop SSO (`fleet_desktop.sso_enabled`)**: When this Fleet Premium setting is on, the device routes Interlude uses require an SSO session, and they're only exempt during ADE setup experience.
+> **Fleet Desktop SSO (**`fleet_desktop.sso_enabled`**)**: When this Fleet Premium setting is on, the device routes Interlude uses require an SSO session, and they're only exempt during ADE setup experience.
 Expect Fleet to reject Interlude's requests with HTTP 401.
 This hasn't been tested.
 Requiring IdP sign-in on the enrollment link is a separate setting and doesn't affect Interlude.
 See the [Fleet-desktop-token-authenticated routes reference](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/reference/api-for-contributors.md#fleet-desktop-token-authenticated-routes).

 ## Deploy